golemfactory/golem-docs/src/pages/docs/creators/javascript/examples/tools/publishing-custom-images.md

 Once your image is built and tested you can push it to a remote repository so that it becomes available to providers within the Golem Network.
 Golem manages a freely-accessible repository that everybody can push into without any special requirements.
 You can identify your image by a `hash` or by a `tag`.

-If you intend to use your image just for testing it is enough to use image hash and upload them anonymously to the registry.
+If you intend to use your image just for testing, it is enough to use image hash and upload them anonymously to the registry.
 If you intend to work on a more complex project where you would like to use several different versions of your image or collaborate with other users - you should consider creating an account in the registry and using tags to describe your images.
 Both cases are illustrated in our examples.

-## Publishing custom Golem image to the registry (hash-based)
+## Publishing a custom Golem image to the registry (hash-based)

 If you have your `gvmi` image built from a Docker image you can push it to the repository with the following command: